 Income diversification

-If you want to be really precise, you could estimate how much money you will put into savings throughout the your future career and consider that as part of your investment portfolio5.
-Then take that into account when determining what your allocation should look like.
+If you want to be precise, you could estimate how much money you will put into savings throughout the your future career and consider that as part of your investment portfolio.5 Then take that into account when determining what your allocation should look like.

-For example, if you currently have $250,000 in savings and you estimate the discounted value6 of your additional future savings at $250,000, you might reasonably put all your investments into foreign countries (perhaps including bonds as well as stocks).
-That way you’ll have a 50/50 allocation to US/international assets after accounting for the future value of your career earnings.
-Or if you have $1 million today and value your future savings at $500,000, you could invest $250,000 in the US and $750,000 internationally, effectively giving you $750,000 both in the US and in foreign assets.
+For example, if you currently have $500,000 in savings and you estimate the discounted value6 of your additional future savings at $500,000, you might invest $100,000 into the US market and the rest into foreign countries (perhaps including bonds as well as stocks).
+That way you’ll have a 60/40 allocation to US/international after accounting for the future value of your career earnings.

 Most people below the age of maybe 40-50 will deposit a lot more money into their savings throughout their career than they have right now–most of their money will come in the future.
 The book Lifecycle Investing uses this fact to argue that young people should leverage their investments.
 You could make a similar argument that young people should leverage their international investments in particular.
 I won’t go into the specifics of this argument, but Lifecycle Investing discusses similar topics, so it’s a good read if you want to think more about this.

-However, the “income diversification” argument for under-weighting US stocks only applies if you still have a long career ahead of you.
+2. The “income diversification” argument for under-weighting US stocks only applies if you still have a long career ahead of you.
 If you’re retired or close to retirement, you might prefer to fairly-weight US stocks with respect to the global market portfolio, and possibly currency-hedge your international holdings.
+You might even want to over-weight US stocks in this case, as a hedge against future expenditures (see below).

 Valuation